Rookout/docs/docs/etl-controller-config.md

 ### Server Mode

-Configure whether the connection of SDK instances to the Controller will be encrypted using TLS or not.
+Configure the Controller to either use TSL encryption (`TLS` mode) or plain text (`PLAIN` mode) for incoming connections.

-For security best practices, set this to `PLAIN` only if the connection is secure and trusted, or if you are using TLS termination.
+For security best practice, only set this to `PLAIN` if the connection is secure or along with a [TLS termination proxy](https://en.wikipedia.org/wiki/TLS_termination_proxy).

+If you can't provide a TLS termination proxy or load balancer, set the server mode to `TLS` and configure the following:

-If server mode is set to `TLS`, a certificate and a private key must be provided at `/var/controller-tls-secrets/tls.crt` and `/var/controller-tls-secrets/tls.key` respectively.
+For Docker deployments, place a certificate and a private key in `/var/controller-tls-secrets/tls.crt` and `/var/controller-tls-secrets/tls.key` respectively.
+You can create volumes for the certificate and key and map them to these locations.

-To do so in a K8s deployment, you will need to create the following secret & configmap in your k8s cluster:
+For K8s deployments, create the following secret & configmap in your k8s cluster instead:

 ```bash
 kubectl create configmap rookout-tls-cert --from-file=tls.crt=<path to cert file>
 kubectl create secret generic rookout-tls-key --from-file=tls.key=<path to key file>
 ```

-For Docker deployments, create volumes for the certificate and key that are mapped to the locations described above.

 ### Proxy Server